mbcxqcw2/ClipPy/README.md

 3) Run "python Mary_Clipping_Script.py" from the command line
 4) The file "Cm1670.File1.8bit.fil" will be RFI clipped and output as "Mary_test.fil"
+5) The file will also be RFI clipped and output by the multiprocessor version of the code and output as "Mary_fast.fil".
-5) Compare the output file to the reference file downloaded.
+6) Compare the output files to the reference file downloaded.
 These should be identical.

-6) Run dspsr commands on the command line to generate plots to compare PSRB0329+54 pulse profile pre- and post- RFI clipping.
-This will allow you to compare the two filterbank files and see if the RFI mitigation worked:
+7) Run dspsr commands on the command line to generate plots to compare PSRB0329+54 pulse profile pre- and post- RFI clipping.
+This will allow you to compare the three filterbank files and see if the RFI mitigation worked:

-6a)   dspsr Cm1670.File1.8bit.fil -F 256 -L 10 -t 8 -k 'Jodrell' -b 1024 -E 0329+54.eph -A -O Mary_RFI
+7a)   dspsr Cm1670.File1.8bit.fil -F 256 -L 10 -t 8 -k 'Jodrell' -b 1024 -E 0329+54.eph -A -O Mary_RFI

-6b)   dspsr Mary_test.fil -F 256 -L 10 -t 8 -k 'Jodrell' -b 1024 -E 0329+54.eph -A -O Mary_clean
+7b)   dspsr Mary_test.fil -F 256 -L 10 -t 8 -k 'Jodrell' -b 1024 -E 0329+54.eph -A -O Mary_clean

+7c)   dspsr Mary_fast.fil -F 256 -L 10 -t 8 -k 'Jodrell' -b 1024 -E 0329+54.eph -A -O Mary_fastclean

-6c)   pav -N 1,2 -DFTp Mary*.ar
+7d)   pav -N 1,3 -DFTp Mary*.ar --ch 2
+7e)   pav -N 1,3 -YFd Mary*.ar --ch 2
+7f)   pav -N 1,3 -GTd Mary*.ar --ch 2